hari-pathak/hari-pathak/README.md

 ## Hi there 👋
 I am Hari Pathak Chhetri
-A passonate MERN Stack Developer
+A passonate MERN Stack Developer From Nepal

 <!--
 **hari-pathak/hari-pathak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.